 If I could put money on a cake, it would be this one.
 The Triple Crown of cakes.
 Many claim that their carrot cake recipe is the best, but I guarantee that with one bite of this one you’ll never look at another carrot cake the same way again.

 My mom has been making this cake for years.
 I’ve quite literally grown up on this cake.
+It NOURISHED me.
 My sister requests it every year for her birthday, and we make it about once every season because we just can’t get enough.

 It’s no ordinary carrot cake by anyone’s standards.
 It is loaded with shredded carrots, pineapple, raisins, coconut, and cinnamon; an orchestra of flavors that explode in your mouth.
 It’s light and fluffy, but dense at the same time.
 And it’s paired with the most magnificent cream cheese frosting that brings out each and every flavor even more so.

-The best part?
-It’s also the easiest cake I know.
+- It’s easy as pie… or, erm, cake: Seriously, it’s the easiest cake I know.
 Mix together the wet ingredients, fold in the dry, and you’re donezo.
-No muss, no fuss, just into the oven at 350°F and you’ve got yourself one hell of a cake.
+No creaming butter, no back and forth folding of flour and milk, just mix it all together and plop it into the oven at 350°F

 Tips for making this carrot cake recipe

-Third, all of your ingredients should be room temperature before you make this cake.
-Yes, even the eggs must be room temp.
+- Your eggs need to be at room temperature before you make this cake.
 This will help your carrot cake bake evenly in the oven and make it—as I’ve said before—the best ever.
+If you’re looking to make your eggs room temperature right away, place them in a bowl with hot water and let them sit for 5 minutes.
+Easy peasy!

-Finally, you need to allow the cake layers plenty of time to cool completely before adding the cream cheese frosting.
-If you frost the cake while it’s still warm, the frosting will run all over the place and you won’t think this is the best carrot cake recipe ever (which would be a crying shame).
+- Allow the cake layers to cool completely before adding the cream cheese frosting: If you frost the cake while it’s still warm, the frosting will run all over the place (which would be a crying shame).
+I know it’s hard to be patient, but you’ve GOTTA

 For the cake